smartcontractkit/chainlink/contracts/src/v0.8/l2ep/README.md

 <NameOfContractBeingTested>Test
 ```

+The child contract names do not follow a naming convention, but they should
-Each test in the inheriting contract has a name that follows the pattern:
+broadly describe the tests defined within it.
+Each test function follows the
+same pattern:

 ```text
 test_<NameOfTest>
 ```

-The child contract names do not follow a naming convention, but they should
-broadly describe the tests defined within it.

 ### Running Foundry Tests